Successful Breast Conservation Surgery in a 64-Year-Old Female with Carcinoma of the Right Breast

 Diagnosis

-Upon being admitted to PACE Hospitals her general condition was examined, and her vitals were stable.
-On a detailed physical examination, a lump was identified which was movable and non-tender in the right breast located at the lower outer quadrant region and a blackish discoloration of skin was found.
-Necessary investigations were done before the surgery procedure.
+Upon being admitted to PACE Hospitals, her general condition was evaluated, and her vitals were found to be stable.
+During a detailed physical examination, a movable, non-tender lump was identified in the lower outer quadrant of the right breast, along with blackish discoloration of the skin.
+All necessary investigations were carried out prior to planning the surgical procedure.

-Upon evaluating the diagnostic investigations, the patient was diagnosed with carcinoma of the right breast (T2N0M0).
-The tumor is located in the lower outer quadrant of the right breast measuring 3 cm by 3.5 cm.
+After reviewing the diagnostic investigations, the oncologist / cancer specialist doctor confirmed a diagnosis of carcinoma of the right breast (T2N0M0).
+The tumor was located in the lower outer quadrant of the right breast and measured approximately 3 cm × 3.5 cm.

-Carcinoma of the right breast is a type cancer that develops in the tissues of the right breast.
-It usually starts in the cells that line the ducts or lobules and can spread to other tissues or other areas of the body if not treated.
+Carcinoma of the right breast is a form of cancer that originates in the tissues of the right breast, most commonly in the ducts or lobules.
+If left untreated, it may spread to surrounding tissues or distant parts of the body, highlighting the importance of early diagnosis and timely intervention by an experienced

 Treatment